bfgray3/cattonum/README.md

 ## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Please note that the ‘cattonum’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.